 1. Defining the states.
 The first thing to do when modeling a problem, is to define which will be the states.
-Each state X_t is represented by an object or class, and the user must modify the attributes to satisfy the needs of each problem.
+Each state $X_t$ is represented by an object or class, and the user must modify the attributes to satisfy the needs of each problem.
 The class State is declared abstract and can not be used explicitly; the user must extend class State and define his own state for each type of problem.
 Once each state has been defined, a set of states S can be defined with the class States.
 For example, in an inventory problem, the states are inventory levels.
-The following code defines such a class.
-It extends the class PropertiesState, which defines the state as an array of integers.
-In this case the array only has one position, which represents the inventory level.
+The following file defines such a class.
+It has a constructor, and, very important implemente compareTo() to establish a total ordering among the states.
+If no comparator is provided, then the sorting will be made according to the name, which might be very inefficient in real problems.